 The Boy's disembodiment is comparable to Daniel's.
 Whereas the latter performs the role of Inertia Kid who stands for total disconnection, the former tries to test the endurance of the duplicated event.
 As a result, Daniel's performance is dangerous while the Boy's is similar to the feeling of an actor before the camera.
+It is the feeling of initial fragility and weakness that is conquered little by little.
 According to Walter Benjamin, "the feeling of strangeness that overcomes the actor before the camera is basically of the same kind as the estrangement felt before one's own image in a mirror.
 But now the reflected image has become separable, transportable" (1968, 230-1).

-The Boy also notices that the process of duplication marks the genius of the 20th century: "The value of the duplicable event gen was everywhere perceived.
-Every town had its ice-cream soda fountain of Belgian Marble.
-Painless Parker the Dentist "everywhere offered to remove your toothache" (111).
-As one who has tried and perceived the notion of interchangeability, the Boy believes that when it is applied in real life, it helps people to live their life with ease and without loss of their personal dignity.
-It is accomplished when people make a compromise, that is "forfeit portions of themselves" (97), in the way actors do on the screen.
-When people treat their selves as subject to interchangeability and control the process of duplication, they are liable to see the essence of reality and, thus, achieve their individuality and experience the sense of relaxation and pleasure coming from complying with the duplicability of life.
-Does this mean that the Boy supports the notions offered by Ford and Morgan?
+The Boy also notices that the process of duplication marks the genius of the 20th century.
+As one who has tried and perceived the notion of interchangeability, the Boy believes that when it is applied in real life, it helps people to live their life with ease and without any sense of vulnerability that causes the loss of one's personality or personal dignity.
+It is accomplished when people make a compromise, that is, when they "forfeit portions of themselves" (97), in the way actors do on the screen.
+When people treat their selves as subject to interchangeability and control the process of duplication, they are liable to see the essence of reality and, thus, achieve their individuality and overcome vulnerability or experience the sense of relaxation and pleasure coming from complying with the duplicability of life.

+Does this mean that the Boy support the notions offered by Ford and Morgan?
 Not quite so.
-While those latter figures treat themselves as first personas and regard others as undervalued human beings, the Boy offers redemption and individuation.
-In other words, by interchangeability, the Boy perhaps hints at one's ability to play different roles and transition from one persona to another and by controlling it the Boys refers to one's ability to be a playwright, an actor or a member of the audience, who can play his role well.
+While those latter figures treat themselves as first personas and regard others as permanently vulnerable people or undervalued human beings, the Boy offers redemption and individuation.
+In other words, by interchangeability, the Boy perhaps hints at one's ability to play different roles and transition from one persona to another and by controlling it.
+He may also refer to one's ability to be a playwright, an actor or a member of the audience, who can play his role well, free from all chains i. e. forms of vulnerability.

 When the Boy goes to watch a baseball game with his father, he gives a true demonstration of his meaning.
-Although he is a spectator, he is filled with a pleasure caused by accepting the principle of repetition and interchangeability of things.
-Questioning the source of joy that the Boy has, the Father asks: What is it you like about the game, he said.
+Although he is a spectator, he is filled with a pleasure caused by accepting the principle of repetition and inter-changeability of things.
+Questioning the source of joy that the Boy has, the Father asks:

+What it you like about the game is, he said.
 The boy did not remove his gaze from the diamond.
 The same things happens over and over, he said.
 The pitcher throws the ball he can hit it so as to fool the batter into thinking he can hit it.
 But sometimes the batter does hit it, the father said.
 Then the pitcher is the one who is fooled, the boy said.
 (195)

 Obviously, life is compared to a baseball game and people to players.
 Just as baseball depends on repetitiveness so the events of life are circular.
 In order for baseball players to enjoy the game and for people to enjoy life, they have to recognize that nothing fundamental can be changed or destroyed.
+There is no need to submit oneself to vulnerability.
 All that players have to do is to change places and people likewise have to adapt themselves to life's volatility.